Nyssaki/MyWiki/docs/Zettelkasten/Atomic Ideas/Myth of Sisyphus — Thoughts on.md

 How suffocating that must have felt!

 ### Absurd love.
 We're somehow conditioned to think that love means something.
-I spoke briefly of this in[[Studying nihilism—mental health#Trip To Infinity| Love as meaning]], and I feel this is part of absurditity.
+I spoke briefly of this in[ Love as meaning](Studying nihilism—mental health#Trip To Infinity), and I feel this is part of absurditity.
 No one can explain what love truly is, and yet, we place our entire beings on the concept, the idea, of love.
 We see this in literature, religion, history.
 Wars were fought because of love and jealousy, real wars where millions have lost their lives; people taking their own lives when love was lost, etc. If you collect all of literature that has been dedicated to love or were sprung out of love, it seems to me to be the map of a collective illness.

 Because for most part, we don't have very good reason to fall in love with somebody.
 It's always described as a look, a touch or just a few words said in a situation or place where you didn't expect it, and people then runs off chasing that *other* and risking their entire lives for it.